 - Any intentional omission of information that would be important in determining a loan applicant’s ability to repay a loan; examples include but are not limited to the following: changes in employment, income or debt status;

-- Any unapproved changes in, or lack of adherence to, internal control or operating policy, as it pertains to safeguards and physical security;
+- Any unapproved changes in, or lack of adherence to, internal control or operating policy, as it pertains to safeguards, separation of duties and physical security;

 - Any situation where computer software owned by NASB is being used illegally or where software not owned, leased, authorized or controlled by NASB is being utilized on Bank owned computers.